-- 7.1.1. the fees and expenses and other charges (including for the avoidance of doubt any performance fee) payable to the ACD, the Investment Managers, the Registrar/Administrator and the Depositary; - 7.1.2. broker's commission, fiscal charges (including stamp duty and/or stamp duty reserve tax) and other disbursements which are necessary to be incurred in effecting transactions for the Sub-funds and normally shown in contract notes, confirmation notes and difference accounts as appropriate; - 7.1.3. fees and expenses in respect of establishing and maintaining the register of Shareholders, including any sub-registers and any associated incurred expenses whether they are provided by the ACD, its associates or any other person; - 7.1.4. any costs incurred in or about the listing of Shares in the Company on any Stock Exchange, and the creation, conversion and cancellation of Shares; - 7.1.5. any costs incurred in establishing or maintaining any services or facilities for electronic dealing in shares; - 7.1.6. any costs incurred by the Company in publishing the price of the Shares in a national or other newspaper or any other form of media; - 7.1.7. any costs incurred in producing and dispatching any payments made by the Company or a Sub-fund (as the case may be), or the yearly and half-yearly reports of the Company; - 7.1.8. any fees, expenses or disbursements of any legal or other professional adviser of the Company or of the ACD or Investment Managers in relation to the Company; - 7.1.9. any costs incurred in taking out and maintaining any insurance policy in relation to the Company and ACD; - 7.1.10. any costs incurred in respect of meetings of Shareholders convened for any purpose;
+- 7.1.1. the fees and expenses and other charges (including for the avoidance of doubt any performance fee) payable to the ACD, the Investment Manager (or adviser), the Registrar, fund administrator and the Depositary; - 7.1.2. broker's commission, fiscal charges (including stamp duty and/or stamp duty reserve tax) and other disbursements which are necessary to be incurred in effecting transactions for the Sub-funds and normally shown in contract notes, confirmation notes and difference accounts as appropriate; - 7.1.3. fees and expenses in respect of establishing and maintaining the register of Shareholders, including any sub-registers and any associated incurred expenses whether they are provided by the ACD, its associates or any other person; - 7.1.4. any costs incurred in or about the listing of Shares in the Company on any Stock Exchange, and the creation, conversion and cancellation of Shares; - 7.1.5. any costs incurred in establishing or maintaining any services or facilities for electronic dealing in shares; - 7.1.6. any costs incurred by the Company in publishing the price of the Shares in a national or other newspaper or any other form of media; - 7.1.7. any costs incurred in producing and dispatching any payments made by the Company or a Sub-fund (as the case may be), or the yearly and half-yearly reports of the Company; - 7.1.8. any fees, expenses or disbursements of any legal or other professional adviser of the Company or of the ACD or Investment Manager (or adviser) in relation to the Company; - 7.1.9. any costs incurred in taking out and maintaining any insurance policy in relation to the Company and ACD; - 7.1.10. any costs incurred in respect of meetings of Shareholders convened for any purpose (including meetings of Shareholders in any particular Sun-fund or any particular Class within a Sub-fund);